wp-plugins/ads-wp-site-count/readme.txt

 * height= -> Counter height, 0=empty=automatic.
 It is recommended to set one of these parameters width or height
 * block='p' -> Issue with p, div or none
 * fill='on' -> Previous vacancy with zero filled
 * length=7 -> Minimum points of the counter.
 If the counter is greater than this will be adjusted automatically.
 * align='center' -> Align: left, right, center
 * text='on' -> Show counter as text only
 * before='since 2001' -> Before text
 * after='My counter' -> After text
-* docount='on' -> Turn on/off counting
+* imgmaxw=350 -> max image size px on output
-* save='on' -> Save Settings as standard
+* save='on' -> save settings as standard

 = How to use the placeholder? =
 On after or before text you can place placeholder.